sanjayrawat1/bookshop/catalog-service/README.md

 * The Octant dashboard lets you visualize your Kubernetes workloads.
 * Octant is a convenient tool that you can use not only for inspecting and troubleshooting a local Kubernetes cluster but also for a remote one.
 * Kubeval is a convenient tool you can use to validate Kubernetes manifests.
 It’s particularly useful when it’s included in your deployment pipeline.

+#### Securing Spring Boot as an OAuth2 Resource Server
+##### Configuring the integration between Spring Security and Keycloak
+Spring Security supports protecting endpoints using two data formats for the Access Token:
+1. **JWT** - When the Access Token is a JWT, we can also include relevant information as claims about the authenticated user and propagate this context to
+Catalog Service and Order Service.
+2. **Opaque tokens** - opaque tokens would require the application downstream to contact Keycloak every time to fetch the information associated with the token.

+We'll work with Access Tokens defined as JWTs, similar to what we did for ID Tokens.
+With Access Tokens, Keycloak grants Edge Service access to downstream applications on behalf of the user.

+When working with JWTs, the application will contact Keycloak mainly to fetch the public keys necessary to verify the token’s signature.
+Using the issuer-uri property, we'll let the application auto-discover the Keycloak endpoint where it can find the public keys.
+OAuth2 Authorization Servers provide their public keys using the JSON Web Key (JWK) format.
+The collection of public keys is called a JWK Set.
+The endpoint where Keycloak exposes its public keys is called the JWK Set URI.
+Spring Security will automatically rotate the public keys whenever Keycloak makes new ones available.

+For each incoming request containing an Access Token in the Authorization header, Spring Security will automatically validate the token's signature using the public keys provided by Keycloak and decode its claims via a JwtDecoder object.